grantj-re3/HandyIctDoco/doco-systems/NOTES_Asciidoc.md

 # AsciiDoc format

-This is an plain text (ASCII) documentation format which can be read intuitively in raw format since it uses simple markup.
+AsciiDoc is a plain text (ASCII) documentation format which can be read intuitively in raw format since it uses simple markup.
 It can also be processed to produce other formats including:
-- ebook formats PDF and epub
+- ebook formats, PDF and epub
 - HTML pages
 - man pages